 3. Set Goals That Motivate

 Patients are more likely to complete objectives and work towards reaching a goal if the goal is personally important to them.
+Help your patients set goals that they have personal stakes in so they're motivated to make it happen.
 If a goal does not add value or meaning to their life, they will not have the motivation to work through objectives.

-Ask clients to discuss goals that have the most meaning to them.
+Ask patients to discuss goals that have the most meaning to them.
 Make sure the goals are in order of importance so patients can focus on their priorities.

 How a Mental Health Treatment Plan Complements Other Therapy Notes

-Treatment plans not only help the patient, but they also serve the entire behavioral health team.
-A treatment plan is a tool that promotes good communication between staff members and helps provide documentation necessary for billing.
+Treatment plans help the patient and serve the entire behavioral health team.
+These documents promote good communication between staff members and provide the documentation necessary for billing.
 As part of a patient's medical health records, treatment plans also help facilities comply with federal and state laws.
 Let's look at a few ways mental health treatment plans assist with recordkeeping.

 1. Psychiatric Evaluation